Monday, September 30, 2024

 Sinister Stare?
 Mocking Leer?

 I was just walking along, minding my own business, when suddenly I began to feel uncomfortable, as if I were being stared at.
 I looked around, but saw no one facing in my direction.
-I just couldn't shake the feeling, though.
+Still, no matter -- I just couldn't shake the feeling.
 We humans, being social animals, are equipped by evolution to be extremely sensitive to others' gazes as well as any minute changes in their facial expressions.
 I just knew I was being stared at by someone.

 And finally I spotted the party responsible for my discomfort.